taylor-mccants/accessibility/README.md

 ToDo: Set up aria-live on all error messages?
 Change small tag to indicate it is clickable to focus the corresponding input field.
 Test with screen reader.

 ## Exercise 5 – Accessible images
+As informative images we have identified the following images: The "Lorem Ipsum Logo" on the top left on each page and the three pictures on the index.html page.
+For making theses images accessible to people using screen readers we used the alt attribute of the image tag.
+Before adding the alt attribute the images where not accessible to people using screen readers.

+In the article.html, we found a complex image which shows the average temperature over time.
+We added an alt attribute to make it more accessible.
+Furthermore, there is a description to text which made accessible with the aria-describedby tag.
+We chose the aria-describedby tag as most screen readers support aria labels whereas only few screen readers recognize the linkage figcaption.
+Furthermore, older browser do not support the html 5 tags like the figcaption.
+TODO: further extension with pros and cons

 ## Exercise 6 – Accessible tables

+In the original code header cells and data cells did not have the correct html tags.
+So we changed the tags for header cells to the th tag and for data cells to the td tag.
+As the table consist of row and column headers we added the scope attribute to signify whether a header applies to a row or column.
+Furthermore, for headers which span multiple columns resp. rows we set the scope attribute to colgroup resp. rowgroup.

+## Additional features

+- Contrast mode
+- text magnifier
+- increasing/ decreasing font size
+- accessible video

 ## Exercise 7 – Accessibility test

+For testing accessibility, we used a three steps testing approach.
+First, we started to look at webpages with the Wave plugin in Chrome.
+We found that a button in the navigation bar did not have any value text.
+We also found that on the empty page there was no h1 tag but a h6 tag which we replaced.
+After applying the changes to the code, we started with step two.
+We looked at the webpages with disabled CSS.
+We found, that we forgot to apply the changes in the navigation to index and article page.
+We also discovered that the login link was not part of the navigation menu and that the link in the footer were not represented as a navigation bar but as separate links.
+In the third step, we used JAWS and navigated first through the original website to get a feeling how the navigation works on an inaccessible website.
+Next, we navigated through website with our changes to the code.
+The first thing we noticed was, that it is very difficult for a not impaired person to just use the keyboard and listen to screen reader for navigation, as we already have additional visual information and prior knowledge of the website.

 ### Wave:
 article.html: